 This tension is also apparent for government regulators and judges who have been tasked with evaluating an organization's efforts at compliance with a particular law or regulation.
-These decision-makers may be inclined to presume that ephemeral messaging is being used to prevent regulators, courts, litigation adversaries, or the public from obtaining critical information about the inside workings of a company.
+These decision-makers may be inclined to presume that ephemeral messaging is being used to prevent regulators, courts, litigation adversaries, or the public from obtaining critical information about the inside workings of an organization.
 A closer, more thorough inspection could provide a more balanced perspective, revealing that a corporate ephemeral messaging program is meritorious and designed to advance business objectives, including compliance with cross-border data protection regimes.
-Just as organizations could profit from guidance on the issues, regulators and courts may also benefit from direction on how to address ephemeral messaging.
-In particular, regulators and courts should understand how to identify and distinguish a legitimate ephemeral messaging program from uses of this technology that may be inappropriate.
+Just as organizations could profit from guidance on the issues, regulators and courts may also benefit from direction on how